TymeFly/eel/README.md

 #### Data types

 EEL natively supports 4 data types.
-These are named differently from their Java equivalents to distinguish between data that is in the EEL and Java domains.
-These types are:
+They are named differently from their Java equivalents to distinguish between data that is in the EEL and Java domains.
+The EEL data types are:
 ##### Text

-  Text literals can be written in the form `"..."` or `'...'`.
-The opening quote can be either a single or a double quote, but the associated closing quote must match the opening quote.
+  Text literals can be written in the form `"..."` or `'...'`; the opening quote can be either a single or a double quote, but the associated closing quote must match the opening quote.
 This allows a double-quoted text literal to contain single quote characters and vice versa.
 Additionally, escape sequences can be used to embed special characters, including what would have been the closing quote.